 If you’re wondering if it’s possible to make amends after an oversight, sometimes there are exceptions.
 For example, can you demonstrate that the late filing was due to reasonable cause, rather than willfully ignoring the rules?
 (This would include events beyond your control.)
 Or can you show that you did everything possible and took action to meet the deadline?
 These are among the exceptions the government may consider.

 In addition to filing with the federal government, some states require employers to file W-2s, and it’s a good idea to understand the rules (or potential late fees) that apply where you do business.
-For example, in Georgia, fees range from $10 to $50 per W-2 depending upon how late they’re filed with the Department of Revenue.
-In Illinois, the fees are different, starting at $5 per late W-2 and it’s only acceptable to file electronically with the Illinois Department of Revenue.

 Next, let’s talk about how to avoid penalties altogether.

-How to avoid penalties for not filing form W-2 on time
+How to avoid penalties for not filing Form W-2 on time

 There are various ways to avoid any punitive peril if you’re retaining payroll records.
 Employers should make sure they have the most accurate and most up-to-date information for each employee, including their: